 As much as water is a factor in eroding the shapes of this land so it is a critical factor in determining what kind and how much life this land can support.
-Average annual precipitation is from 12” to 13”.
+The average annual precipitation is from 12” to 13”.
 But the badlands topography has inherent extremes.
 South-facing slopes are sunbaked, with little vegetation.
 Nevertheless, some birds have found advantages in this setting: prairie falcons, golden eagles, and turkey vultures select nesting sites on sandstone ledges or in cavities.
-In contrast, the north facing slopes, retaining more moisture, maintain dense groves of Rocky Mountain juniper and ponderosa pine.
+In contrast, the north-facing slopes, retaining more moisture, maintain dense groves of Rocky Mountain juniper and ponderosa pine.

 And with the Visitor Center…

-You can take a self-guided tour that chronicles 74 million years of Eastern Montana history through the educational, interpretive and interactive displays.
+You can take a self-guided tour that chronicles 74 million years of Eastern Montana history through educational, interpretive, and interactive displays.
 The tour is highlighted with fossils and artifacts like invertebrates of early sea life, a triceratops skull, and stone tools used by early man.

 Part of man’s history here was the establishment of this area as a state park.
-Makoshika is a preserve of 8,832 acres—a place for recreation, education, escape from the everyday, and reflection.
+Makoshika is a preserve of 8,832 acres—a place for recreation, education, escape from every day, and reflection.
 Your participation in preserving this special place is needed.
-All natural things are protected here.
+All-natural things are protected here.
 Please leave fossil remains in place, and report significant discoveries to a Department employee so that a professional team can be sent to study and preserve them.
 Please visit with care so that future generations of all living things will be enriched by the experience of Makoshika.

 Included within the park are archery and shooting ranges as well as scenic drives and nature trails, a campground with 8 sites, a group picnic area, and many picnic sites.
 The largest of Montana’s State Parks encompasses 8,834 acres at an elevation of 2,374 feet.
 The park offers a visitors center, both flush and vault toilets, a public phone, grills/fire rings, picnic tables, trash cans, drinking water, interpretive displays, and special events throughout the summer.